 - Accessorize for sun – Protecting yourself with a wide brimmed hat, sunglasses, and light clothing to protect your arms and legs are all good ideas if you are sensitive to the sun.

 *note* sunscreen is not recommended for babies six months and younger.
-Their skin is uber sensitive, so keep them out of the sun as much as possible and cover them up when they are in the sun.
+Their skin is very sensitive, and not fully developed, so keep them out of the sun as much as possible and cover them up when they are in the sun.

 I hope this information helps and I hope you find a product you and your family enjoy.
 Let me know in the comments below what are your favourite sunscreens.